Keristero/gravy-yum/scripts/libs/eznpcs/readme.md

         - ID of the next dialogue to activate after the corresponding Text is spoken / chosen
     - Event Name: string
         - Name of event to activate when this dialogue starts, events can be added in your eznpcs entry script, see [`Dialogue Events`](#DialogueEvents) for details.
+    - Mugshot: string
+        - Override the speaking bot's mugshot with another one for this dialogue node.
+        - for example, even though `prog` is speaking, we can make it display Bass' mugshot by setting `Mugshot` to `bass`
+        - There is a special value `player` which will get the mugshot of the player talking to the NPC, useful for back and forth conversations

 ### Waypoints
 any object can be a waypoint, you can use these custom properties to define what the NPC will do once it reaches said object.